daveharris/wedding.harris.org.nz/accommodation.md

 We recommend:

+* Various houses/apartments in Martinborough on [Book a Bach](http://www.bookabach.co.nz/baches-and-holiday-homes/search/locale/martinborough)
 * [Acorn Estate Motel, Greytown](http://www.acornestate.co.nz) - Our recommended motel.
-Nice utils and a short 20km drive from the reception.
+Nice units and a short 20km drive from the reception.
-* [Peppers Parehua, Martinborough](http://www.peppers.co.nz/parehua) - Very nice but very expensive.
-Has benefit of being where reception is so no need to drive.
-Say you are part of our wedding and get a Winemaker's Cottege for $235/night
 * [Masterton Motor Lodge](http://www.masterton-motorlodge.co.nz) - Nice units, a 30 min drive from the reception though